 National and regional experts teach each session.
 Instructors provide a strong foundation in theoretical perspective, current research, and the development of therapeutic skill that enable students to practice at both individual and family levels.

-Sherri L. Alderman, MD, MPH, IMH-E, is a board-certified developmental behavioral pediatrician with special interest in serving families with young children.
-Her professional experiences reflect her clinical, research, teaching, and parent and professional training interests.
+Sherri L. Alderman, MD, MPH, IMH-E, is a board-certified developmental behavioral pediatrician and Child Development Coordinator in the Oregon Health Authority Transformation Center.
+Her professional experiences in clinical, research, teaching, and parent and professional training interests center on early childhood development.
 Prior to coming to Portland, she was on faculty at the University of New Mexico’s University Center for Excellence in Developmental Disabilities.
-Dr. Alderman is also the medical director for the Oregon Pediatric Society Screening, Training and Referral Training program (START) and serves on the Oregon Pediatric Improvement Partnership (OPIP) advisory board.

 Richard J. Delaney, PhD, is an internationally known trainer and consultant who has worked extensively with foster and adoptive parents, caseworkers, mental health professionals, and agencies for over 25 years.
 He is a licensed psychologist in Colorado.
 Dr. Delaney is the author of Raising Cain: Caring for Troubled Youngsters/Repairing Our Troubled System, Fostering Changes: Treating Attachment-Disordered Foster Children, Troubled Transplants: Unconventional Strategies for Helping Disturbed Foster and Adopted Children, and the Healing Power of the Family.
 He received his PhD in clinical psychology from Loyola University of Chicago.